Top 99 Marriage Problems And Solutions

-Sometimes, your spouse interest may differ from yours and love requires that you use words that show you support each other.
+Sometimes, your spouse’s interest may differ from yours, and love requires that you use emotional support phrases.

 When a lack of support happens repeatedly, love begins to wane.
 You can avoid this problem by becoming willing to support your spouse as long as it isn’t a bad choice.

-Give her/him the choice to do what makes her/him happy.
+Give your spouse a choice to do what makes them happy.

 10. Making the minor the major

-Some little things shouldn’t make you forget the major things.
+Some little things shouldn’t make you forget the main things.

-If she/he is sweet, kind, loving, supportive, humorous and hardworking, her/his habit of leaving the cup in the wrong place shouldn’t make you suddenly forget how good she/he has been.
+If your spouse is sweet, kind, loving, supportive, humorous and hardworking, their habit of leaving the cup in the wrong place shouldn’t make you suddenly forget how good they have been.

 Common, don’t focus too much on that.